ibrevdo/yad2helper/README.md

  Instructios:

-- clone the code project to eclipse and run it from there.
+- Clone the code project to eclipse and run it from there.

 - Open a search in www.yad2.co.il (cars or apartments) .
 Open as muach tabs as you interested according to dates.
  Save the tabs as raw html in a directory on your drive . (= download directory)

-- run the yad2 helper.
+- Run the yad2 helper.
 In opening dialog pass the the download directory to it.
 - It will scan all the ads links and produce the watchlist file (and will promt you with dialog where to save it)
 - Watchlist file is just a list of links to ad with dates they appeared on.
 You can delete ads that you not intersted in.